 (a) The vice president of the Honor Council or designee shall serve as liaison to the respondent.
 The Honor Council vice president shall document every attempt by phone and mail to contact the student to schedule a meeting to review the respondent’s rights and the Honor Council procedures.
 It is the student’s prerogative whether or not to attend this meeting.
 At the meeting, the Honor Council vice president will ensure the student has written notice of the charges and copies of the Honor Code, the Honor Council Constitution, and the Hearing Procedures.
 The vice president will describe the hearing procedures to the respondent and answer questions.
 The vice president will also provide a copy of the investigator’s summary report to the student and all written evidence or exhibits to be used in the case at least three days before the hearing.
 The vice president shall inform the student of the hearing date, time, and place.
-Training for the vice president shall be provided by the Dean of Student Life.
+Training for the vice president shall be provided by Student Conduct & Community Standards staff.

 (b) The vice president shall inform the student that he or she may bring one person from the SMU community (a SMU student, faculty member, or staff member) and his or her parents.
 Parents and/or community support person are for moral support only and may not participate in the hearing unless called upon as a witness.
 Parents or family members who are attorneys may not be present in a lawyer capacity.
 Attorneys may not attend or participate in the hearing.